 - Audience: Exclude previous customers and website traffic

 - Customer file: This is a good read on custom audiences written by TikTok.
-You can read more in Lebesgue’s blog on why you can’t upload custom audiences using the Shopify admin dashboard
+Also, if you’re having trouble with uploading custom audiences using Shopify admin here is the way how to fix it.

 Find a couple of interests suitable for your store, but make sure the audience size in the upper right corner is either “Broad” or “Balanced”.

+Next, targeting expansion.
 This varies from case to case.
-On Facebook and Google ads, its mandatory to use it – we’d suggest avoiding it here, unless your target audience is very narrow.
+On Facebook and Google ads, it’s mandatory to use it – we’d suggest avoiding it here unless your target audience is very narrow.

 Step 7: Budget

-You can also try Cost Cap approach.
-If you’re only getting started and want to test the platform, cost cap of 75% of your usual Blended CAC might be a good approach
+You can also try the Cost Cap approach.
+If you’re only getting started and want to test the platform, a cost cap of 75% of your usual Blended CAC might be a good approach

 TikTok wrote a good article on their bidding strategies, you can check it out for further understanding.